hivenetes/k8s-bootstrapper/README.md

 # Kubernetes Bootstrapper: An Extendable Framework to Set Up Production-Grade Clusters

 ## Introduction

-With many cloud-native solutions popping up daily, it can be pretty daunting for engineers and organisations to choose the "right" tools to build their tech.
+With many cloud-native solutions popping up daily, it can be pretty daunting for engineers and organizations to choose the "right" tools to build their tech.
 It becomes all the more challenging to integrate them to get to **day-2 operations ready** in Kubernetes.

 The [**k8s-bootstrapper**](https://argo-cd.readthedocs.io/en/stable/) project is a customizable and extendable framework that aims to solve this problem by leveraging

 - [Terraform](https://www.terraform.io/): Compose a production-ready infrastructure on DigitalOcean
 - [Argo CD](https://argo-cd.readthedocs.io/en/stable/): Application configuration management and delivery using GitOps

 This project integrates popular battle-tested open-source software and solutions that provide a production-grade out-of-box Kubernetes experience.

-*Target Audience*
+### Target Audience

 - Kubernetes adopters
 - Startups/SMBs who are looking to speed up the Kubernetes adoption
 - Builders and curious souls